dphilla/wasm-vfs/README.md

 - `openat`: Opens a file relative to a directory file descriptor.
 - `dup`: Duplicates a file descriptor.
 - `dup2`: Duplicates a file descriptor to a specific value.
-- `dup3`: Like dup2 but with additional flags.

 ### Reading and Writing
 - `read`: Reads data from a file descriptor.